nikitasingh2001/MS-TEAMS-CHAT-APP/README.md

 </ul>

 ### `npm start`
-Use this command to run the app in the development mode.<br />
+Use this command to run the app in the development mode that will run the server.js.<br />
 Open [http://localhost:3000](http://localhost:3000) to view running app it in the browser.
 The page will reload if you make edits.<br />